 | Business relationship | Reactive, complaint-driven | Proactive, strategy-aligned |

-None of these gaps require a complete transformation to close.
+However, none of these gaps require a complete transformation to close.
 They require a structured diagnosis, a prioritised plan, and execution in the right sequence.
-Most teams can move meaningfully from left to right within 90 days when the approach is right.
+In most cases, teams can move meaningfully from left to right within 90 days when the approach is right.

 What Building a Mature ITSM Operation Actually Takes

+The sequence that consistently works: visibility first, problem management second, automation third, strategic capacity last.
 The sequence matters more than most teams realise.
-A team that automates a broken process just scales the dysfunction faster.
+For example, a team that automates a broken process just scales the dysfunction faster.
 A team that improves visibility first knows exactly what to fix and can measure whether the fix worked.

 Frequently Asked Questions

 Meaningful progress is achievable within 90 days when the right gaps are addressed in the right order.
 Visibility improvements and quick automation wins can show results within 30 days.
 Problem management and change management redesign typically take 60 to 90 days.
-The full picture of a mature operation usually takes 6 to 12 months to build, but the business benefits appear much earlier.
+The full picture of a mature operation usually takes 6 to 12 months to build, but the business benefits appear much earlier than that.

 Usually not.
 Most of the characteristics of a mature ITSM operation are achievable through better process design and configuration of existing tools.
-Platform replacement becomes relevant when your current tool genuinely cannot support the capabilities you need, but that is a conversation that comes after a proper assessment, not before.
+Platform replacement becomes relevant when your current tool genuinely cannot support the capabilities you need.
+However, that is a conversation that comes after a proper assessment, not before.